luluzhou1/alinush.github.io/_includes/refs.md

 [^GJKR99]: **Secure Distributed Key Generation for Discrete-Log Based Cryptosystems**, by Gennaro, Rosario and Jarecki, Stanisław and Krawczyk, Hugo and Rabin, Tal, *in Advances in Cryptology --- EUROCRYPT '99*, 1999

 [^GJMplus21e]: **Aggregatable Distributed Key Generation**, by Kobi Gurkan and Philipp Jovanovic and Mary Maller and Sarah Meiklejohn and Gilad Stern and Alin Tomescu, *in Cryptology ePrint Archive, Report 2021/005*, 2021, [[URL]](https://eprint.iacr.org/2021/005)

+[^GJMplus22e]: **Cryptography with Weights: MPC, Encryption and Signatures**, by Sanjam Garg and Abhishek Jain and Pratyay Mukherjee and Rohit Sinha and Mingyuan Wang and Yinuo Zhang, *in Cryptology ePrint Archive, Paper 2022/1632*, 2022, [[URL]](https://eprint.iacr.org/2022/1632)

 [^GJM02]: **Cryptographic Primitives Enforcing Communication and Storage Complexity**, by Golle, Philippe and Jarecki, Stanislaw and Mironov, Ilya, *in Financial Cryptography*, 2003